A note on positive partial transpose blocks: Introduction

 for some unitary $U \in \M$.
-Then we present several consequences of \eqref{MainRR} including inequalities such as \eqref{Ming-tr}, \eqref{Ming-singularMAjorization} and \eqref{Lee-Gmean}.
-Moreover, we present an interesting and direct proof for Theorem \ref{Singular values-PPT} which states that a slightly weaker version of the inequalities in \eqref{Ming-singular} hold true.
+Then we present several consequences of \eqref{MainRR} including inequalities such as \eqref{Ming-tr}, \eqref{Lee-Gmean} and \eqref{Pan-Fu}.
 Finally, we present some inequalities that connect the diagonal components to the real part of the off-diagonal components of H.